python-postgres/fe/postgresql/documentation/notifyman.rst

-The `postgresql.notifyman.NotificationManager` class is used to wait for messages to come in on a set of connections, pick up the messages, and deliver the messages to the object's user via the `collections.Iterator` protocol.
+The `postgresql.notifyman.NotificationManager` class is used to wait for messages to come in on a set of connections, pick up the messages, and deliver the messages to the object's user via the `collections.abc.Iterator` protocol.

 Listening on a Single Connection